robinrendle/robinrendle.com/_posts/2014-10-15-writing-is-thinking.md

   If you want to write extensively about one particular idea but your mind’s moving too quickly to flesh it all out, paraphrase for now and move on to the next big point.”"
 update:
 link:
-City:
-- Plymouth
+city: Plymouth
-Country:
-- UK
+country: UK
 ---

 Here’s a neat post from [Sally Kerrigan](http://draftwerk.com/), where she helps writers to make that sometimes terrifying rough draft: